 He can hold small amounts of new information for a few seconds and then report them accurately back to you.

-Tell your three-year-old two single numbers, with a one-second gap between each number, and then immediately ask him to say these numbers back to you.
+Tell your 3 year old two single numbers, with a one-second gap between each number, and then immediately ask him to say these numbers back to you.
 Chances are, he’ll remember both digits accurately.

 He’s honing his balance skills

 Not only can he stand on his tiptoes for several seconds without putting his heels on the ground, he can also walk forward on his tiptoes.

 Your 3 year old can probably take six or seven paces before stopping for a short break.
 His balance is good, and he is more confident and stable when jumping up and down.
 He tries harder and achieves more.

 Your preschooler now finds it easier to make new friends, especially if you reassure him that the children in playgroup or nursery will like him and that he will have good fun there.

 Let your 3 year old see how pleased you are when he chats about his friendships.
 Ask lots of questions concerning his pals so that he can see you are interested.